Publications

 }

-L. Melgar-García, Á. Troncoso-García, D. Gutiérrez-Avilés, J. F. Torres and A. Troncoso
+L. Melgar-García and A. R. Troncoso-García and D. Gutiérrez-Avilés and J. F. Torres and A. Troncoso

 Explainable Artificial Intelligence for Education: A Real Case of a University Subject Switched to Python Conference